Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

 Thus, $\bar \Gamma$ represents the average degree of the tests in $F(\cG)$, where $\Gamma_a$ is the size of test $a$.
 We pick a set of $k$ infected individuals uniformly at random and let $\SIGMA$ be the $\{0,1\}$-vector representing them.
 We introduce $p = \frac{k - \sqrt{k} \log n}{n}$ and $\SIGMA^*$ as a binomial $\cbc{0,1}$-vector, such that each entry represents one individual and equals 1 with probability $p$ independently of the others.
-The following result relates $\SIGMA$ and $\SIGMA^*$. \begin{corollary} Under the preceding setup, for fixed $\eps \in (0,1)$ and $n$ large enough, we find that whenever there is a positive integer $C$ such that
+Our next result relates $\SIGMA$ and $\SIGMA^*$. \geb{As in \cite{Aldridge_2019,Coja_2019_2} the way to establish a lower bound is to establish that the underlying graph structure always contains a certain number of disguised infected as well as disguised uninfected individuals.
+We note that due to the $\Delta$-divisibility condition, a straightforward application of the FKG inequality does not appear to provide a sufficiently strong bound, since the variances of the random variables of interest may become too large.}